Uninett/Argus/docs/api.rst

               "active": true
           }

-      The phone number field is optional and may also be null.
+      The ``phone_number`` field is optional and may also be null.

 -  ``/api/v1/notificationprofiles/<int:pk>/``:

-   -  ``GET``: returns one of the logged in user’s notification profiles by PK
+   -  ``GET``: returns one of the logged in user’s notification profiles by primary key

-   -  ``PUT``: updates and returns one of the logged in user’s notification profiles by PK
+   -  ``PUT``: updates and returns one of the logged in user’s notification profiles by primary key

-      -  Note that if ``timeslot`` is changed, the notification profile’s PK will also change.
-This consequently means that the URL containing the previous PK will return a ``404 Not Found`` status code.
+      -  Note that if ``timeslot`` is changed, the notification profile’s primary key will also change.
+This consequently means that the URL containing the previous primary key will return a ``404 Not Found`` status code.
       -  Example request body: same as ``POST`` to ``/api/v1/notificationprofiles/``

-   -  ``DELETE``: deletes one of the logged in user’s notification profiles by PK
+   -  ``DELETE``: deletes one of the logged in user’s notification profiles by primary key

 -  ``GET`` to ``/api/v1/notificationprofiles/<int:pk>/incidents/``:
-   returns all incidents - both open and historic  - filtered by one of the logged in user’s notification profiles by PK
+   returns all incidents - both open and historic  - filtered by one of the logged in user’s notification profiles by primary key

 -  ``/api/v1/notificationprofiles/timeslots/``: